-The deadline to lodge an appeal is Wednesday 24 May 2017 (this must be at least 20 school days from the offer date).
-Appeals for schools will be heard during June and or July 2017.
+The deadline to lodge an appeal is 20 school days from the offer date.
+Appeals for schools will be heard during June and or July.

 The law says that there can’t be more than 30 pupils in an infant class.
 If your child has been refused a place an appeal will only be successful in very limited circumstances.